 Mrs Jordan is our Reception class Teacher.

-Our Reception class Teaching Assistants are Mrs Connery and Mrs Booker.
+Our Reception class Teaching Assistant is Mrs Booker.

 In Reception we want our children to be happy, keen to learn, caring, considerate, confident and independent.
 The children learn through play and practical experiences both inside and out in the garden.
 Our aim is to create independent learners who are self-motivated and willing to have a go.

 Mrs Johnson is the class teacher for Year 1.

 Our Teaching Assistant working in Ahlberg Class is Mrs Roberts.